erussell/hstore-field/README.md

   support indexes on hstore fields.
 - Only numbers, strings, and dates may be stored in an hstore dictionary.
-  Hstore-field will convert numbers and dates to strings for you when you write to the field, but it will not convert them back into their original types when the hstore dictionary is retrieved from the database.
+  Hstore-field will convert numbers and dates to strings for you when you write to the field, but it *will not convert them back* into their original types when the hstore dictionary is retrieved from the database.
+You can make a custom class serialize to hstore by giving it a `to_hstore` method, which must return a string.
 - Hstore-field will automatically try to install configure hstore on any database you connect to, using the `connection_created` signal.
 If you connect to multiple databases, this could present a problem.